 (Added: 1/18/2023)

-Our health center has an opportunity to apply for an ARPA Community Grant issued by our county.
-We would like to use the county-issued ARPA Community Grant.
-Our hope is to apply for the county grant to secure additional support for our C8E-funded project.
+My health center has an opportunity to apply for an ARPA Community Grant issued by our county.
+I would like to use the county-issued ARPA Community Grant.
+My hope is to apply for the county grant to secure additional support for my C8E-funded project.

 There are no restrictions under the C8E award that would preclude your health center from using the ARPA funds issued by a county, local government, state, or federal program other than HRSA’s BPHC in conjunction with the C8E award to fund the C8E project.
 Note however that ARP-Capital funding may not supplant other resources (federal, state, local, or private funds), such as in-progress activity at a site that previously received HRSA capital funding.
 Additionally, HRSA-funded capital projects must be separate and distinct from any other existing construction-related projects.